 For simplicity, this step is not included in the following procedures but is recommended.
 For more information, see "Use the crm_verify Command to Verify Configuration" on page 24.

 7. Test the resource:

 - a.
 Verify that CXFS is working on node1.
-For example: - Verify that all of the CXFS filesystems are mounted and accessible: node1# df -1h - ii.
-Display the current metadata server for the filesystems:
+For example: - i.
+Verify that all of the CXFS filesystems are mounted and accessible: